folkengine/smartcitiesdata-wiki/Run.md

         ```bash
         bin/kafka-console-consumer.sh --bootstrap-server localhost:9092 --from-beginning --topic streaming-persisted
         ```

+        If you don't see it in either topic I would make sure you published the dataset in Andi.
   * When you're done you can kill the docker micro services inside the e2e directory by running:
     ```bash
     MIX_ENV=integration mix docker.kill